Weakly globular double categories and weak units: Introduction

 and in Proposition \ref{fairtowg2Cor-2} a natural transformation in $[\zuDop,\Cat]$

 (with $\tilde\pi^* X$ as in Definition \ref{fairtowg2Def-2}) which is a levelwise equivalence of categories.

 In Section \ref{fairtowg2} we treat the other direction, from fair $2$-categories to weakly globular double categories.
-We define the functor
+We define the functor (Definition \ref{fairtowg2Def-5})

-(Definition \ref{fairtowg2Def-5}) and we show in Theorem \ref{fairtowg2The-2} our main result that the functors $F_2$ and $R_2$ induce an equivalence of categories after localization with respect to the $2$-equivalences.
-We prove this result by constructing a $2$-equivalence $R_2 F_2 X \rw X$ in $\catwg{2}$ for each $X\in \catwg{2}$ and a zig-zag of $2$-equivalences in $\fair{2}$ between $Y$ and $F_2 R_2 Y$ for each $Y\in \fair{2}$.
+We show in Section \ref{comparison} our main result Theorem \ref{compar-the1} that the functors $F_2$ and $R_2$ induce an equivalence of categories after localization with respect to the $2$-equivalences.
+We prove this result by constructing for each $X\in \catwg{2}$ a $2$-equivalence $R_2 F_2 X \rw X$ in $\catwg{2}$ and a zig-zag of $2$-equivalences in $\fair{2}$ between $Y$ and $F_2 R_2 Y$ for each $Y\in \fair{2}$.
 The construction of this zig-zag requires new notions and results developed in Section \ref{wgfair2}: the category of Segalic pseudo-functors $\segps\fatcat{\zuDop}{\Cat}$, the category $\fairwg{2}$ of weakly globular fair $2$-categories and Theorem \ref{fairtowg2The-1} relating the two.

-\nid \textbf{Acknowledgements} This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the 'Higher Categories and Categorification' program in Spring 2020.
+\nid \textbf{Acknowledgements} This paper is partially based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the 'Higher Categories and Categorification' program in Spring 2020.
 I thank the organizers for their invitation to this program.
-I also thank the University of Leicester for its financial support during my study leave.
+I also thank the referee for many helpful comments.